MADELINE LAW

 With a background in counselling skills and a trauma-informed approach, she recognises that true well-being goes beyond dietary choices—it’s about understanding personal history, experiences, and emotions around food.

-Maddie is passionate about creating a welcoming, inclusive space where people of all body sizes, genders, sexualities, disabilities, and neurotypes feel safe to explore their relationship with food in a way that feels right for them.
+She is deeply committed to creating a respectful, inclusive environment where people of all body sizes, genders, sexualities, disabilities, and neurotypes feel genuinely safe, seen, and supported.
+Maddie tailors her care to meet each person where they are, helping them navigate their relationship with food in a way that aligns with their values and lived experience.

 With experience working across all life stages, Maddie has a special interest in eating disorders, disordered eating, mood disorders, ADHD, and ASD.
 She takes a client-centered approach, ensuring each person receives tailored support that meets their unique needs.